LEDThereBeLight/intuitive-coding/_posts/2015-01-08-building-with-modules.md

 Let's talk about the `.` in between Html and text now.

-In programming languages, it's common to use the `.` symbol to mean *"look inside"*.
-It doesn't always mean this, but that's a good first guess whenever you see a `.` in a new language.
+In programming languages, it's common to use the `.` symbol to mean *"look inside."* It doesn't always mean this, but that's a good first guess whenever you see a `.` in a new language.
 In Elm, the `.` almost always means to "look inside."

 So to translate `Html.text` into English, we could say "Look inside the Html module for a function called text."